 Technology helps students with special needs to thrive in academic settings, They can use adaptive word processor apps & programs that speak for children who struggle with language, Educational technology allows students to communicate and be involved with their teachers & classmates, Technology in the classroom is not meant to replace the teacher, the idea is to create a flexible learning environment that breeds innovation.

 Educational technology allows students to communicate with others across the globe, Through email, chat rooms, discussion boards & other digital communication methods, students can exchange ideas & information with others, Technology tools allow for the development of an extensive community of learners all working towards the accomplishment of the same goal.

-People of all social strata can use technological advances, technology tools help students have instant access to fresh information that can supplement their learning experience, Technology tools can prepare students for the future that will be digital & technology-focused, students are well-versed on using technology to collaborate & communicate.
+People of all social strata can use technological advances, technology tools help students have instant access to fresh information that can supplement their learning experience, Technology tools can prepare students for a future that will be digital & technology-focused, and students are well-versed in using technology to collaborate & communicate.

 Technology tools can automate a lot of your tedious tasks, Automation can speed up tedious, time-consuming tasks, such as keeping track of student attendance & performance, Engagement tools can help streamline grading for writing assignments, discussions & participation, as well as answer common student questions, that otherwise could seem daunting due to their objective nature.

 Technology tools promote independent learning to students, The internet is full of a treasure trove of information, it can serve as an educational resource for students, Even without assistance from parents and teachers, and students can look up their lessons online, Electronic books & web-based content are updated in real-time, feeding the students with the most current information, helping them become more knowledgeable even outside the classroom setting.